ga4gh/vrs/docs/source/specification/algorithms/normalization.rst

 The VR Spec RECOMMENDS that Alleles at precise locations be normalized to an fully-justified ("expanded") form.
-Implementations MUST use fully justified variation when using the VR :ref:`Computed Identifiers`.
+Implementations MUST use fully justified variation when :ref:`generating-computed-identifiers`.

 Conceptually, fully justified variation is expanded to the outer bounds of left- and right- shuffling.
 As a result, fully justified